levnagornov/my-learning/README.md

 - [Fast API](./My_learning_FastApi.md)
 - [PS/SQL](./My_learning_OracleSQL.md)

-They are for personal use only.
+> NOTE: This is for personal use only.

+Created by Lev Nagornov.